 Organizers

-Richard Simcott — Founder & Lead Organizer
+Richard Simcott — Founder & Lead Organiser

 Richard Simcott is a British polyglot, who has studied over 50 languages.
 HarperCollins described him as one of the most multilingual people in the United Kingdom, and the Goethe Institute gave him the title Ambassador for Multilingualism.